otaku690/SparseVoxelOctree/README.md

   ![naive rasterization](doc/withoutConvRast.jpg)

   The flagpoles are not fully voxelized.
-This scenario occurs because naive rasterization won't generate fragments in pixel loctions where pixel center is not covered by primitives.
+This scenario occurs because naive rasterization won't generate fragments in pixel locations where pixel center is not covered by primitives.
-  To mitigate this problem, this implementaiton uses a conservative rasterizaton method from Hertel et al.
+  To mitigate this problem, this implementaiton uses a conservative rasterizaton method from [Hertel et al.](http://wwwcg.in.tum.de/research/research/publications/2009/a-hybrid-gpu-rendering-pipeline-for-alias-free-hard-shadows.html)
   Simply put, the triangles are enlarged in clip space in geometry shader to ensure every pixel location covered by the triangles has fragment generated.
-  The following is the result of the oonservative rasterization:
+  The following is the result of the conservative rasterization:
   ![conservative rasterization](doc/withConvRast.jpg)
   Now the flagpoles are fully voxelized.